kubernetes/kubernetes/docs/devel/README.md

 # Kubernetes Developer Guide

-The developer guide is for anyone wanting to either write code which directly accesses the kubernetes API, or to contribute directly to the kubernetes project.
+The developer guide is for anyone wanting to either write code which directly accesses the Kubernetes API, or to contribute directly to the Kubernetes project.
 It assumes some familiarity with concepts in the [User Guide](../user-guide/README.md) and the [Cluster Admin Guide](../admin/README.md).